auth0/docs/articles/quickstart/spa/angular/01-login.md

 <!-- markdownlint-disable MD002 MD034 MD041 -->

 :::note
-Visit the [Angular Authentication By Example](https://developer.auth0.com/resources/guides/spa/angular/basic-authentication) guide for a deep dive into implementing user authentication in Angular.
+Visit the <a href="https://developer.auth0.com/resources/guides/spa/angular/basic-authentication" target="_blank">Angular Authentication By Example</a> guide for a deep dive into implementing user authentication in Angular.
 This guide provides additional details on how to create a sign-up button and add route guards to an Angular application.
 :::

 <%= include('../_includes/_getting_started', { library: 'Angular', callback: 'http://localhost:4200', returnTo: 'http://localhost:4200', webOriginUrl: 'http://localhost:4200', showLogoutInfo: true, showWebOriginInfo: true, new_js_sdk: true, show_install_info: false }) %>